markmoxon/elite-source-code-library/versions/apple/4-reference-binaries/README.md

 * [ib-disk](ib-disk) contains the binaries from the Apple II version on Ian Bell's personal website

-* [source-disc-build](source-disc-build) contains the binaries from building the source disc on Ian Bell's personal website
+* [source-disk-build](source-disk-build) contains the binaries from building the source disc on Ian Bell's personal website

-* [source-disc-files](source-disc-files) contains the pre-compiled binaries from the source disc on Ian Bell's personal website
+* [source-disk-files](source-disk-files) contains the pre-compiled binaries from the source disc on Ian Bell's personal website

 ---